Mahiimhetre/Portfolio/README.md

 ## 👤 About Me

-An enthusiastic QA Engineer with hands-on experience in Selenium, TestNG, and API testing, complemented by knowledge of CI/CD tools like Jenkins.
-Passionate about delivering high-quality software and collaborating with teams to streamline quality assurance processes.
+I am an enthusiastic QA Engineer with hands-on experience in Selenium, TestNG, and API testing, complemented by knowledge of CI/CD tools like Jenkins.
+I am deeply passionate about delivering high-quality software and continuously improving my technical and analytical skills.
+My approach is rooted in curiosity, discipline, and a drive to learn, which has helped me tackle challenges and contribute meaningfully in team environments.

+As a recent graduate, I am eager to apply my knowledge in real-world scenarios, collaborate with like-minded professionals, and grow within the software testing and quality assurance domain.
+I believe effective communication, adaptability, and continuous learning are keys to professional growth and delivering impactful results.

 ---

 ## 🛠️ Technical Skills

-- **Languages:** Java, HTML, CSS
+- **Languages:** Java, HTML, CSS, JavaScript
 - **Testing Tools:** Selenium WebDriver, TestNG, Maven, Allure
 - **CI/CD:** Jenkins
 - **Version Control:** Git, GitHub